thomasgerdes/rvk-pica-classifier/README.md

 # RVK-PICA Classifier

-**RVK classification tool for German PICA libraries**

-This is an experimental project created entirely using artificial intelligence.

 ## Overview

-Analyzes PICA format metadata and suggests RVK (Regensburger Verbundklassifikation) notations for German library cataloging.

-## Features

-- Supports 50+ PICA fields (K10plus standard)
-- Automatic metadata extraction
-- Multi-system classification support (DDC, NLM, MeSH, STW)
-- RVK notation suggestions with relevance scoring
-- Direct RVK API integration
+This is an experimental project that relies entirely on AI to programme a tool which suggests RVK (Regensburger Verbundklassifikation) notation based on Pica format metadata.

+The tool is constantly being developed and improved, and is intended as a testing ground.

 ## Usage